 By integrating the Daikin IEQ sensor, the HVAC system can benefit from an Indoor Environmental Quality Sensor able to monitor and track indoor conditions through a set of indoor air quality parameters, so facility managers can have a clear idea of the Indoor Air Quality status in the building they manage.

-Heat pumps are recognized as far better solutions for space heating, allowing to consume significantly less than boilers, resulting in less emissions and savings on operative costs.
-That means heat pumps should be preferred over boilers in the design of new HVAC systems for new or renovated hotels, or should be integrated with boilers, so their impact in terms of emissions and energy consumptions can be drastically limited.
+Heat pumps are recognized as far better solutions for space heating, allowing them to consume significantly less than boilers, resulting in less emissions and savings on operative costs.
+That means heat pumps should be preferred over boilers in the design of new HVAC systems for new or renovated hotels, or should be integrated with boilers, so their impact in terms of emissions and energy consumption can be drastically limited.

 Hot sanitary water

 The first one allows chiller or heat pumps to assist boilers through heat recovery, in the production of hot sanitary water.
-This is an option that allows hydronic units to support boilers and drastically reduce energy consumptions and related carbon emissions.
+This is an option that allows hydronic units to support boilers and drastically reduce energy consumption and related carbon emissions.

-All these are all examples of system configurations that can help achieving thermal goals, sustainability and energy efficiency targets at the same time.
+All these are examples of system configurations that can help achieve thermal goals, sustainability and energy efficiency targets at the same time.
 Of course, Daikin has come up with specific solutions, check those including the Small Inverter Heat Pump – a Series that is particularly relevant to the hotel sector.

 Low noise

 Low noise is crucial when designing an HVAC system for hotels, so guests can have the best possible experience.
 The lower the noise produced by the HVAC system, the better for the occupants.
-So, at a design stage of the HVAC system, it is always worth considering technology that can reduce noise emissions from the system.
+So, at the design stage of the HVAC system, it is always worth considering technology that can reduce noise emissions from the system.
 All Daikin units, for instance, are designed to limit noise emission levels, and when needed can further reduce them with the “reduced noise” option available on any machine.
-Then to further reduce noise levels at certain times of the day, when units noise emissions can be further reduced through fan speed control could be considered.
+Then to further reduce noise levels at certain times of the day, when unit noise emissions can be further reduced through fan speed control could be considered.

 Energy efficiency and building load variation

-As HVAC systems usually consume a good portion of the total energy used in a hotel, it is important to choose energy efficient HVAC solutions.
+As HVAC systems usually consume a good portion of the total energy used in a hotel, it is important to choose energy-efficient HVAC solutions.

-Part-load efficiency refers to the ability of a system to handle energy use at part load and should be taken into consideration when specifying a chiller, so that it can deliver the exact load requirement with the minimum power input.
+Part-load efficiency refers to the ability of a system to handle energy use at part load and should be taken into consideration when specifying a chiller so that it can deliver the exact load requirement with the minimum power input.

 Reliability and monitoring